Monday, 8 March 2021

 Just the right amount of adhesive under the bracket, and when you tighten the screws it pushes out just right all round - sealed and stuck.

 You can make your own brackets from aluminium angle, or you can buy commercial ones like in the photo.
-There are also plastic brackets available and these can be screwed or stuck on.
-Personally I don't like the big plastic brackets - they look ugly.
 You can also get really snazzy curved aluminium extrusion which also acts as an air deflector.

 Also called spoiler mounts, and also available in ABS plastic